ralfspoeth/basix/README.md

 There are variants for de- and increasing gatherers with custom comparators.

-It may then be interesting to turn a series of observations in series of sections of increasing followed by decreasing (or vica versa) points of data.
+It may then be interesting to turn a series of observations in series of sections of increasing followed by decreasing (or vice versa) points of data.
 `montononeSequences` does exactly that.
 Consider this series